 Konnor had his first birthday in Heaven four months after he passed away.
 My family marked this day by getting together and sharing stories of his short life, having a birthday cake and then a balloon launch.
 For us it was another very emotional day.
 It would have been his golden birthday as he would have been nine on the ninth.
 We got through it together.

 This birthday things are different.
 Some family are working, some have other obligations.
 Truth be told, some just want to grieve alone.
 I don’t see anything wrong with that.
 We all grieve differently.
 Some keep their emotions to themselves, some are open in expressing how they feel.
 I am not very good at keeping things in.
 I woke up crying.
 I am crying as I write this.
 I want to talk to him.
 I want to hug him.
 I just do.

 When others tell us we are wrong for how long we are in grief or how we are grieving, it can impede our grief process and can damage our personal psyche.
-Grief is suffering enough if you ask me, how much more damage can we as human beings handle?
-At this point we have lost someone we loved, can we respect each other with this mutual love we have in common and let each other grieve in peace?
+Grief alone creates enough suffering, if you ask me, how much more damage can we as human beings handle?
+We have lost someone we deeply love, can we respect each other in this mutual love we share and let each other grieve in peace?

 Happy Birthday Konnor Mason, Grandma loves you.